-The Dill Cultivars for Any Need
+The Best Dill Cultivars for all Your Needs

 Dill is a popular annual herb for commercial cultivation and for the backyard garden.
-Its popularity has encouraged growers to create varieties (cultivars) with favorable characteristics beyond what you will see when planting a classic heirloom dill like Bouquet dill.
+Its popularity has encouraged growers to create varieties with favorable characteristics beyond what you will see when planting a classic heirloom dill like Bouquet dill.
 Some of these dill varieties are slow to bolt, while others are sized -- small for applications like container gardens - or large for increased crop yields.
 Still others have been cultivated to produce abundant seed or strong flavor.
 So, which dill cultivar is best for your application?
 Let's find out.

 Best Dill Cultivars by Feature